Today, I’m sharing 5 ideas that you can do to live like a Victorian Lady in these modern times.

 Nor is it required for this time we live in.

 But there are some etiquettes we can still implement today that can help us through life.

 There’s an amazing book, Emily Post’s Etiquette, 19th Edition: Manners for Today, that I own (Kindle) and will link here, that gives a wonderful explanation of proper manners for today.

 A Victorian Lady is confident because she knows how to act in certain situations.

 She’s unafraid to look people in the eye.

-To speak her mind with elegance and grace leaves you feeling appreciated and genuinely cared for because she makes you feel at ease.
+She speaks her mind with elegance and grace that leaves you feeling appreciated and genuinely cared for because she makes you feel at ease.

 This takes practice and time to learn the art of manners and etiquette.